tay4real/rt-agentic-ai-cert-week2/README.md

 # Ready Tensor Agentic AI Certification - Week 2

-This repository contains the practical code and exercises for **Week 2** of the Ready Tensor Agentic AI Certification program, covering foundational prompt engineering concepts that are essential for building effective agentic AI systems.
+This repository contains the lessons, practical code and exercises for **Week 2** of the Ready Tensor Agentic AI Certification program, covering foundational prompt engineering concepts that are essential for building effective agentic AI systems.

 ## What You'll Learn

-**Lesson 1 - Modular Prompt Engineering:** Learn to build prompts systematically using reusable components (role, constraints, style, goals) rather than ad-hoc approaches.

-**Lesson 2 - Advanced "Reasoning" Techniques:** Master three powerful techniques—Chain of Thought, ReAct, and Self-Ask—that dramatically improve LLM performance on complex tasks.

-In this repository, you can experiment with the modular prompt builder, test different reasoning strategies, and see how systematic prompt engineering creates more reliable and effective AI interactions.
+- How to build **modular prompts** for better clarity and reuse
+- When and how to apply **reasoning techniques** like CoT, ReAct, and Self-Ask
+- Strategies for **structured output parsing**
+- Principles of **function chaining** in AI workflows
+- How **vector databases** enable semantic search
+- Foundations of **Retrieval-Augmented Generation (RAG)**

+---

+## Lessons in This Repository

+### 1a.
+Building Prompts for Agentic AI Systems

+Learn how to design effective prompts using modular components — instruction, tone, role, constraints — and how to iteratively refine prompts for clarity and consistency.

+### 1b.
+Prompt Engineering: Advanced Reasoning Techniques

+Covers three powerful techniques — **Chain of Thought**, **ReAct**, and **Self-Ask** — and shows how to incorporate them into your modular prompt framework.

+### 2. From Text to Data: Hands-On LLM Output Parsing

+Explore structured output generation from LLMs using prompt formatting and model-native methods, with tools like **Pydantic** and **LangChain**.

+### 3. Function Chaining for Intelligent Pipelines

+Understand how breaking down tasks into smaller functions enables composable, robust AI systems, and how to structure chains for clarity and reliability.

+### 4a.
+Vector Databases: Finding Meaning, Not Just Keywords

+Get introduced to vector search and how embeddings power semantic retrieval in intelligent systems.

+### 4b.
+Vector Databases: Building a Semantic Retrieval System

+Build a working pipeline with **ChromaDB**, embeddings, and chunked documents — the foundation of modern RAG workflows.

+### 5. Introduction to RAG (Retrieval Augmented Generation)

+Learn why RAG outperforms fine-tuning for most real-world scenarios, and how it enables domain-specific, knowledge-grounded assistants.

 ## Repository Structure